AHartTN/Hartonomous-Sandbox/QUICKSTART.md

 # Hartonomous - Quick Start Guide

-## What We've Built
+## What is Hartonomous?

 **Hartonomous** is a revolutionary AI inference engine that turns SQL Server 2025 into a queryable multi-modal AI system with **zero VRAM requirements**.
-Instead of loading models into GPU memory, we store models as pre-computed indexes on disk and perform inference through SQL queries.
+Instead of loading models into GPU memory, models are stored as pre-computed indexes on disk and inference is performed through SQL queries.

 ### Key Innovation